Character Formulas for Kirillov-Reshetikhin Modules via Folding of Supercharacters of $\mathfrak{gl}(M|N)$: Specialization

-\end{theorem} We remark that the folding technique for q-characters can be found in \cite{KOSY01} in the context of \eqref{de-C00}, while the folding technique for transfer-matrix eigenvalues can be found in \cite{KS94-2} in the context of \eqref{de-t2B00} and \eqref{de-t3D00}, in \cite{T21,T11} in the context of \eqref{de-BB00} \footnote{A representation-theoretical background relevant to this is provided in \cite{BM14}.}, and in \cite{T23} for the superalgebra cases that include all of these \eqref{de-BB00}-\eqref{de-D00}.
+in \eqref{dc-2b} and applying \eqref{SP-A} and \eqref{LRrq1} , one can verify that the right-hand side of \eqref{de-D200} coincides with that of \eqref{de-D20}. \end{proof} We remark that the folding technique for q-characters can be found in \cite{KOSY01} in the context of \eqref{de-C00}, while the folding technique for transfer-matrix eigenvalues can be found in \cite{KS94-2} in the context of \eqref{de-t2B00} and \eqref{de-t3D00}, in \cite{T21,T11} in the context of \eqref{de-BB00} \footnote{A representation-theoretical background relevant to this is provided in \cite{BM14}.}, and in \cite{T23} for the superalgebra cases that include all of these \eqref{de-BB00}-\eqref{de-D200}.
 Note that, once the dependence on the spectral parameter is appropriately dropped, the q-characters or transfer-matrix eigenvalues reduce to ordinary characters.
 In the following, we present the corresponding formulas in a more general setting, namely for representations of quantum affine superalgebras labeled by arbitrary Young diagrams, where the module $V(\Lambda)$ in \eqref{KRdecom} corresponds to the module $V_{\lambda}$ defined in Section~2.
 This provides a proof of the conjectures stated in Appendix~B of \cite{T23}.